 The doctor may also perform a digital rectal exam if the suspect’s enlarged prostate caused the UTI.

 The primary course of treatment of UTI is through antibiotics.
 You may need to take antibiotics once or twice a day for five to seven days.
-The exact duration of the treatment depends on the type of bacteria that caused the UTI.
+But the exact duration of the treatment depends on the type of bacteria that caused the UTI.

-How can you reduce the risk of complications?
+How can you reduce the risk of BPH complications?

-The most important thing you can do is to see your doctor as soon as you notice lower urinary tract symptoms, even if you are not diagnosed with BPH!
+The most important thing you can do to reduce your risk of BPH complications is to see your doctor as soon as you notice lower urinary tract symptoms, even if you are not diagnosed with BPH!
 Learn how to recognize enlarged prostate symptoms so that you can ask to see your doctor as soon as you notice them.

 Your doctor will perform a physical exam and order the necessary tests to diagnose the problem.
 Then, they will recommend an adequate treatment approach.